mperezjigato/reportsweakly/definitiveWEEK3.md

 ### High-Throughput Computational Materials Science (HTCMS) platforms

-Providing workflows in computational materials science, both the *atomic simulation recipes* (ASR) [^15] and *AiiDA* [^16] constitute noticeable software (not to forget pymatgen/AFLOW/the materials project) powering HTCMS platforms.
-Big-Data (and HPC) based HTCMS platforms offer a variety of web interfaces very useful from the point of view of input/structural file generation as well as data wrangling-machine learning-data mining and pre-/post_processing, alongside powerful database technology.
+Providing workflows in computational materials science, both the *atomic simulation recipes* (ASR) [^15] and *AiiDA* [^16] constitute noticeable software (not to forget pymatgen/AFLOW/materials genome) powering HTCMS platforms.
+Big-Data (and HPC) based HTCMS platforms offer a variety of web interfaces very useful from the point of view of input/structural file generation as well as data wrangling-machine learning-data mining and pre-/post_processing, alongside powerful database technology, and a full HPC setup for high-throughput computational materials science calculations.
 At this point, it seems appropriate to discuss the case of the "Quantum ESPRESSO input generator and structure visualizer" [^17] at Aiida-based Materials Cloud [^18].
 This subsection constitutes in itself a proposal, considering that none of the mentioned software packages has ever been installed at Genius.
-The gains for the materials science community would be huge and, although in principle you could run the software on your own laptop, the full infrastructure would be required in order to achieve the complete functionality of Big-Data based HTCMS.
+The gains for the University of Hasselt's materials science community would be enormous and, although in principle you could run the software on your own laptop, the full infrastructure would be required in order to achieve the complete functionality of Big-Data based HTCMS.

 [^1]: in.ethanol/data.ethanol ("1-performance-exercise"): See the material provided with the tutorial "LAMMPS Course for Intermediate Users" https://epcced.github.io/archer2-advanced-use-of-lammps/
 [^2]: "Linux scripting", by Mag Selwa, ICTS-Leuven, https://github.com/orgs/hpcleuven/repositorie